zhscn/nongnu/README.md

 # totp.el - Time-based One Time Password support for emacs

+This generates RFC6238 Time-based One Time Passwords, (in other words, what Google Authenticator implements).

 ## Getting started

 This will be an elpa/melpa/marmalade style package at some point,